First, customs for preventing harm. It follows, healthy interaction. Then, good connections. Hence, safety netiquette rules for security.

 In conclusion, safety netiquette rules are practices for preventing harm.
 Protects us with tips to prevent harm.
 It follows, there is no guarantee.

-So, no guarantee that we will not get hurt by following.
-Also, breaking rules does not guarantee we will be harmed.
+So, no guarantee.
+Also, breaking rules is not a guarantee of harm.
 Finally, A lot depends on association.

 Lastly, be safe for goodness sake.
 No other reason.
 Finally, trust in the greater good by following common conventions.